prembis2431/GPT_Clone_Netflix/README.md

 # Language Change Option:
 Users can easily switch between languages to enjoy movie suggestions in their preferred language.

-# Infinite Scroll:
-Say goodbye to pagination!
-Our app uses infinite scroll for a seamless browsing experience.

 # Memoization:
 We've optimized performance using memoization techniques to prevent unnecessary renders.